At a Glance

 That means that, when you connect to the internet on your laptop or smartphone, your device will hand over a bunch of specific data to the receiving server about the websites you visit.

-Websites use the information provided by browsers to identify unique users and track their online behavior.
+Websites use the information that browsers provide to identify unique users and track their online behavior.
 This process is therefore called “browser fingerprinting.”

 The uniqueness of browser information is closely related to the investigation method of the police and forensic teams, who identify suspects and criminals based on fingerprints at the crime scene.